shashihacks/python-file-transfer-udp/README.md

-# Secure FIle Transfer Using UDP (with Huffman encoding and AES encryptio)
+# Secure FIle Transfer Using UDP (with Huffman encoding and AES encryption)

 usage server.py